-Specifies the DN that T-Server uses as the request destination if the client link-control
+Specifies the DN that T-Server uses as the request destination if the client accept-dn-type

 Note: You can set a value for this option on the Annex tab of appropriate DNs in a section called TServer.
 When set there, this value overrides the default value for the DN.